 The Adelaide Edwards Park RAT Collection Point is open 9.00 am to 8.00 pm, 7 days.

-You must report a positive rapid antigen test result.
-Reporting your rapid antigen test result assists with providing an understanding of cases in the community and also helps you to identify if you are eligible for COVID-19 treatments.
+Report your positive rapid antigen test result.
+Reporting your rapid antigen test result helps with providing an understanding of cases in the community and also helps you to identify if you are eligible for COVID-19 treatments.

 Search for a near-by site.